Ivanhoe line: 2008

-Local passenger services on the route are currently operated by diesel multiple units of Classes 153, 156 or 158.
+Local passenger services on the route are currently operated by Class 170 DMUs.

 Trains use the slow lines from just north of Leicester to Loughborough, previously used almost exclusively for freight, so as well as the rebuilding of the three intermediate stations, work was also required to build a new third platform at Loughborough facing the Down Slow, and also a new crossover and signal south of Loughborough so southbound trains could cross from the Down Slow to the Up Slow.

 Barrow and Sileby each have two platforms (with limited access for disabled passengers), but Syston has a single platform serving both directions.
 Syston station will be rebuilt around 2013 during a Leicester area re-signalling scheme as part of Network Rails Route Utilisation Strategy for freight.

 Future

 The intermediate stations are capable of taking only a two-coach train, which has led to overcrowding on some services, especially now that the service is extended to Nottingham and Lincoln.
 The latest Route Utilisation Strategy for the East Midlands makes recommendations for platform lengthening.

 East Midlands Parkway railway station has now been built on the route.
 The Borough of Charnwood's local plan of 2004 anticipates a station at Thurmaston.

 In 2022 the closed section of the line was one of nine schemes chosen to undergo a feasibility scrutiny by Network Rail as part of the government's Restoring Your Railway programme.
 If approved, work could start in 2024 and the line reopened in 2026.

+On 4 October 2023, the government included reopening the line as part of its Network North scheme.